scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** The type of segment is known to the endpoint but is not visible in the path header of data packets.
 A SCION router must therefore explicitly verify that these rules were followed correctly.

-Besides enabling the enforcement of path policies, the above rules also protect the economic interest of ASes, as they prevent building “valley paths”.
+Besides enabling the enforcement of path policies, the above rules also protect the economic interest of ASes, as they prevent building "valley paths".
 A valley path contains ASes that do not profit economically from traffic on this route.
-The name comes from the fact that such paths go “down” (following parent-child links) before going “up” (following child-parent links).
+The name comes from the fact that such paths go "down" (following parent-child links) before going "up" (following child-parent links).

 {{figure-1}} below shows the different allowed segment combinations.